kobi-lizard/banyan/README.md

 # How to run

-Users can run Bamboo-based cBFT protocols in simulation (single process) or deployment.
+Users can run Bamboo-based cBFT protocols locally or on cloud infrastructure.

-## Simulation
+## Local
 In simulation mode, replicas are running in separate Goroutines and messages are passing via Go channel.
 1. ```cd bamboo/bin```.
 2. Modify `ips.txt` with a set of IPs of each node.
 The number of IPs equals to the number of nodes.
 Here, the local IP is `127.0.0.1`.
 Each node will be assigned by an increasing port from `8070`.